On the classification of simple amenable $C*$-algebras with finite decomposition rank, II: Introduction

-{\bf Acknowledgements}.
-During this research, G.A.E.~ received support from the Natural Sciences and Engineering Research Council of Canada (NSERC), and G.G.~ and H.L.~ received support from the NSF.
-Z.N.~ received support from the Simons Foundation (a Collaboration Grant).
-G.G., H.L., and Z.N.~ also received support from The Research Center for Operator Algebras at East China Normal University {{which is funded by the Science and Technology Commission of Shanghai Municipality (grant No.13dz2260400).}}
+.
+During this research, G.A.E.~ received support from the Natural Sciences and Engineering Research Council of Canada (NSERC), and G.G.~ and H.L.~ received support from the {{National Science Foundation (NSF)}}.
+Z.N.~ received support from the Simons Foundation (Grant No.~317222) and the NSF (Grant No.~DMS-1800882).
+G.G., H.L., and Z.N.~ also received support from The Research Center for Operator Algebras at East China Normal University which is funded by {the National Natural Science Foundation of China (NNSF)} (Grant No.~11531003) and by the Science and Technology Commission of Shanghai Municipality (Grant No.~13dz2260400). {{G.G.~ is also supported by NNSF (Grant No.~11771117).}}